 Beer is nothing new to Brittany; people have been enjoying it here since 5,000 BC*.
 However, it was only when monks created a low-alcohol drink that its consumption became more widespread.
 The Church had a duty to offer food and shelter to passing travellers and beer, brewed from cereals, was known as 'liquid bread' at that time.
 While the alcohol content in beer has increased since then, the ingredients are still very much the same: water, malted barley, hops for bitterness, flavouring, yeast and sugar.
 It's a difficult skill to master: to be a successful brewer, you need to be a bit of an alchemist at heart!
 And when it comes to chemistry and magic in Brittany, we know what we're talking about!

-Since then, a number of microbreweries have popped up, particularly around Rennes and in the Ille-et-Vilaine region, where 16 are currently in operation.
+Since then, a number of microbreweries have popped up, particularly around Rennes and in the Ille-et-Vilaine region, where more than 20 are currently in operation.
 Most of these breweries are recent additions.
 "Almost 70% of Brittany's breweries were created between 2010 and 2016, which underlines the relatively recent popularity of craft breweries," adds Clément Droff.

 BRETON BEERS BRIMMING WITH CHARACTER